Menu

 Acceleration Studies - Units 3 and 4 in Year 11

-There is opportunity for some Year 11 students to undertake one Unit 3 and 4 sequence within their Year 11 program.
-This option will be allowed depending on the ability and maturity of the student, the availability of places within the timetable and due consideration of the student’s total program.
+Some Year 11 students may choose to undertake in one Unit 3 and 4 sequence within their Year 11 program.
+The opportunity to accelerate will depend on the ability and maturity of the student, the availability of places within in the timetable, consideration of the student’s achievement of the prerequisites and general criteria for acceleration, as well as an assessment of the request in light of the student’s total program.

 Humanities